 However, I decided to add a second view to the interface; a view that shows which video is playing and allowed the user to stop the current video by using the big 'stop' button.

 Studio Duel designed all the graphical display of the none-interactive pillars of the exhibition.
 To make the interactive pillars fit their design, I analysed their work and applied the same graphical elements and typography to the UI of the interfaces.

 I really enjoyed working on this project.
 It also felt like an honour to have worked on something, as a starting designer, that's on display for 6 months to celebrate the political history of my country.
 And I can honestly say that I have learned a lot from this project:

-This was the first time I worked on a project together with people from other companies with different disciplines.
+First of all, it was the first project for me in which I worked together with people with their own specialties from other companies.
 I really liked the dynamics of everyone contributing in their own way to accomplish one common goal.